Ireland in Text, Image and New Media

 Selected students will visit major landmarks and cities and come to appreciate Ireland’s rich culture by analyzing its films, fiction, nonfiction, and multimedia.

-During their stay, students will explore the purpose and techniques of digitally collecting oral histories and folklore with the nonprofit organization Cuimhneamh an Chláir.
-This will provide students a unique opportunity to contribute to rural Irish communities by helping them document their past.
+During their stay, students will explore storytelling with the nonprofit organization Cuimhneamh an Chláir.
+This will provide students a unique opportunity to help document the oral history and folklore of rural Ireland.

 DirectorTom McHardy | firstname.lastname@example.org | Media Arts and Design